Convert Text to SVG

 Can I edit the SVG afterwards?

 Yes.
 It's plain SVG markup — open it in VS Code, Illustrator, Inkscape, or Figma.
-The text stays selectable as text.
+The text is exported as outlined <path> data rather than editable text, so you'd re-edit the path shapes (or just re-export from this tool).

 What canvas size should I use?